kant/android-mvp/mvp-dagger/README.md

 ### 3. Create your screens
 Extend your Fragments from DaggerMVPFragment or your Activities from DaggerMVPActivity.
 These are generic classes using 2 generic types.
-The first one is the view interface, the second one is the type of presenter which you want to use
+The first one is the view interface, the second one is the type of presenter which you want to use.

 ```
-public class AwesomeActivity extends DaggerMVPActivity<AwesomeView, AwesomePresenter>
-    implements AwesomeView {
+public class AwesomeActivity extends DaggerMVPActivity<AwesomeView, AwesomePresenter> implements AwesomeView {

+        @Override
+        protected void onCreate(@Nullable Bundle savedInstanceState) {
+            super.onCreate(savedInstanceState);
+            setContentView(R.layout.activity_main);
+            findViewById(R.id.button).setOnClickListener(v -> getPresenter().onButtonClicked());
+        }
+}
 ```

-The presenter will be automatically injected, as long as it can be constructor injected.
+The presenter will be automatically injected, as long as it can be constructor injected and provided in a module(!)

 To setup modules and components use the [dagger 2 android documentation](https://google.github.io/dagger/android.html)